5 Tips for optimal teamwork

 2. Motives motivate to peak performance

 In order not to have to guess who can fill which positions particularly well, who has which personal inclinations and behavioral preferences, there is an instrument that has already proven itself: the Reiss Profile.
 Prof. Steven Reiss, motivational researcher at Ohio State University, describes in his theory the human personality based on 16 life motives.

 These include power, team orientation, curiosity, recognition, order, relationships and status.
 These intrinsic motives shape the way people experience, think and act.
 According to this, people orient their actions towards satisfying their strongly pronounced motives.
 The individual motivation profile describes the motive satisfaction a person wants to achieve through his or her actions.
 An employee with green team orientation, relationship and status motives will carry the team's performance outwards.
 This person is ideally suited as a "salesperson" and could optimally support a team of thinkers and creative people.

 Figure 1: Illustration of an exemplary tear profile

 In the Reiss Profile the qualitative (color of the bar: what do I aspire, what is important to me?)
 And the quantitative expression (length of the bar: how important is it?)
 Of a motif.
 Green and red bars characterize a strong motif with different emotional quality.

-Yellow values are called "neutral".
-People feel the most comfortable, most efficient and motivated when they can fulfill their strong motivations about their actions.
-The more differences there are in the team, the easier it is to spread different tasks.
-The potential scope of the team is increasing.
+Yellow values are called “neutral”.
+People feel most comfortable, are most capable and most motivated when they can fulfill their strong motives through their actions.
+The more differences there are among the team members, the easier it is to distribute different tasks.
+The team's potential scope of services increases.